Women in Syria: Ba'athist regime

+Post-Ba'athist regime

 After the outbreak of civil war, some Syrian women have joined all-female brigade units in the Syrian Arab Army, the Democratic Union Party, and the Islamic State of Iraq and the Levant, taking on roles such as snipers, frontline units, or police.

-Legal rights
+Legal rights and engagement

 While Syria has developed some fairly secular features during independence in the second half of the 20th century, personal status law is still based on Sharia and applied by Sharia Courts.
 Syria has a dual legal system which includes both secular and religious courts.
 Marriage contracts are between the groom and the bride's father, and Syrian law does not recognize the concept of marital rape.

+When discussing the acquisition and signification of citizenship in Syria, the obtaining of Syrian citizenship did not automatically enable women to gain full access to every right, one of the most notable ones being within the realm of family law.
+Syrian family law thus has a large impact on the legal rights of women.
+Public law states that all Syrian citizens are equal.
+However, family law has judicial primacy in defining women's personal status.
+In certain cases, family law can invalidate constitutional law.
+Although there were efforts to secularize the legal system of most Arab states in the 1920s, family law is still heavily influenced by religion and has an impact on the private domain in cases such as marriage, divorce, and child custody.

+In 2002, Syria signed the CEDAW but set reservations related to family law.
+One of the most impactful developments in personal and family law in regards to the inheritance of wealth and land as a Syrian woman manifested in the set of decrees and laws issued between 2012 and 2018: